kilpkonn/msc-thesis/main.typ

 In case the first goal we focus at cannot be filled DFS is faster as it doesn't do any work on filling other goals.

-=== Term search in Haskell Wingman#footnote(link("https://hackage.haskell.org/package/hls-tactics-plugin-1.6.2.0")) is a plugin for Haskell Language Server that provides term search.
+=== Term search in Haskell Wingman#cite-footnote("Hackage, Wingman plugin for Haskell Language Server", "2024-04-06", "https://hackage.haskell.org/package/hls-tactics-plugin-1.6.2.0") is a plugin for Haskell Language Server that provides term search.
-For term search Wingman uses library called Refinery#footnote(link("https://github.com/TOTBWF/refinery")) that is also based on @algebraic-foundations-of-proof-refinement similarly to the Standard ML tool we described in @standardml.
+For term search Wingman uses library called Refinery#cite-footnote("Github Refinery repository", "2024-04-06", "https://github.com/TOTBWF/refinery") that is also based on @algebraic-foundations-of-proof-refinement similarly to the Standard ML tool we described in @standardml.

 As we described the core ideas in @standardml we won't cover them here.
 However, we will take a look at some implementation details.